leon-ai/blog.getleon.ai/content/blog/what-happened-on-may-2021-for-leon/index.md

 Along with the assets, I'm at the moment working on sketching the new landing page.

+[Here is the Figma link](https://www.figma.com/file/lFQ0tqHyYAfD5RsKk9nUtJ/getleon.ai-sketch), so you can follow the progress in real time.

 ### My Design Toolkit

 If you wonder what design-related tools I use, please find my toolkit below: